PM Modi to address group of newly-recruited IAS officers today

 Your innovation will fuel India's $ 5 trillion economy dream: PM Modi at IIT Madras

-The prime minister will address the officers who served in various central government departments as assistant secretaries, the sources said.
+The Prime Minister will address the officers who served in various central government departments as assistant secretaries, the sources said.
 Modi had earlier interacted with the young officers during the inaugural session on July 2.

 The posting of these IAS officers is part of a unique initiative started by the central government to groom bureaucrats at the Centre before they move out to their respective state cadres.